shanirivers/100-Days-Of-Code-Challenge/log.md

 ---
 # 100 Days Of Code - Log

+### Day 030: December 8, 2017

+**Today's Progress**: Redesigned icons and update the itme view controller to accommodate new category icons (added a imageview) and rework began on UI.

+**Thoughts**: Not sure how I want it to look now, but I do know I want it to be clean

+### Day 029: December 7, 2017

+**Today's Progress**: Was able to get the correct category icon to appear in the custom tableview cell.

+**Thoughts**: Will need to redesign app to make it look better.

 ### Day 028: December 6, 2017

 **Today's Progress**: Implemented UIPickerView for categories.
 Added category property to my model.